 The peasant community made bread in large quantities to ensure a constant food supply.
-Dough was made at home, then carried to the community oven.
+The dough was made at home, then carried to the community oven.
 They marked their loaf with a wooden stamp to identify it after it was baked.
 It’s likely that this practice was also done to conserve limited natural resources.
 I also loved when Mariangela pointed out the chimneys.
 Not one is the same.
 She explained that the chimneys were family symbols.
-Some even bare their initials.
+Some even display their initials.

 6. “The city you see is a machine harvesting water,” one resident said.

 The city built a remarkable water system that allowed them to move water from above and down into the city.
-They drew from a drainage system that captured fresh rain water.
-The underground acquaducts were so large that they used boats to navigate them.
+They drew from a drainage system that captured fresh rainwater.
+The underground aqueducts were so large that they used boats to navigate them.

 7. As impressive as the city was in infrastructure, the conditions the people lived in when the Italian government surveyed the scene led to a complete evacuation.

-In the early 1950s Carlo Levi’s book, Christ Stopped At Eboli, drew attention to the forgotten world.
-The Sassi was visited by the Prime Minster himself, Alcide de Gasperi.
+In the early 1950s Carlo Levi’s book, Christ Stopped At Eboli, drew attention to the forgotten land.
+The Sassi was visited by then Prime Minister Alcide de Gasperi.
 What he found was shocking: entire families living in single room cave dwellings with their livestock, sans running water or electricity.
 Disease and insects were rampant as raw sewage ran amock in the streets.